cockroachdb/docs/v21.1/sql-playground.md

 toc: false
 ---

-This playground gives you an interactive SQL shell to a single-node CockroachDB cluster running a testing release of v21.1.
+This playground gives you an interactive SQL shell to a single-node CockroachDB cluster running v21.1.
 The cluster is pre-loaded with a sample dataset, configured for CockroachDB's <a href="spatial-features.html" target="_blank">spatial</a> functionality, and set up with a DB Console user (login: max/roach).

 For docs on our SQL dialect, see <a href="sql-statements.html" target="_blank">SQL Reference</a>.
 For a more guided experience, see our [interactive tutorials](#interactive-tutorials).